-The primary purpose of the Office of Financial Aid at Wallace Community College Selma is to assist all students in securing the funds necessary to pursue their educational goals.
+The primary purpose of the Financial Aid Office at Wallace Community College Selma is to assist students in securing the funds necessary to pursue their educational goals.
 While students and parents have the primary responsibility for paying the student's educational expenses, the goal of the College is to bridge the financial gap that may exist between the cost of the individual student's education and money available from the student's family, job income, savings, and any other resources.
-The Office of Financial Aid is committed to providing students and parents with the resources and information needed to become financially responsible.
+The Financial Aid Office is committed to providing students and parents with the resources and information needed to become financially responsible.